BuckyMaler/kraken-forge-orderbook-visualizer/apps/component-registry/README.md

 ## About

-This is a custom component registry for distributing code using [shadcn](https://ui.shadcn.com/docs/registry).
+This is a custom component registry for distributing a reusable order book component using [shadcn](https://ui.shadcn.com/docs/registry).

 ### Installation